7ep/demo/DIRECTORY_README.txt

 Directories
 -----------
-docs - documents related to this application gradle - necessary wrapper files and some capabilities related to certain tests jenkins - holds the Jenkinsfile for CI/CD
+autoinsurance - a project to demonstrate testing of desktop apps docs - documents related to this application gradle - necessary wrapper files and some capabilities related to certain tests jenkins - holds the Jenkinsfile for CI/CD